Recent Examples of pasteurization from the Web

 But like cooking, the pasteurization process could cause your raw eggs to have slightly lower levels of some vitamins and minerals, Rumsey says.

 Among them was the introduction of flash pasteurization, to kill any unwanted bacteria.

 Sour beers have come into vogue in recent years, but the tradition is centuries-old — prior to pasteurization, all beers had some element of sour to them, Pellino said.

 Enter French scientist Louis Pasteur, already famous for his work with preserving milk and other foodstuffs through pasteurization.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'pasteurization.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 First Known Use of pasteurization

 See words that rhyme with pasteurization Spanish Central: Translation of pasteurization Nglish: Translation of pasteurization for Spanish speakers Britannica.com: Encyclopedia article about pasteurization

 Seen and Heard

-What made you look up pasteurization?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up pasteurization?
+Please tell us where you read or heard it (including the quote, if possible).